valkarias/Pa/README.md

 You are welcomed to the holy lands of PCrap.

-Pcrap is a hobby project, its designed to be small the goal was to make a language that i can use in my daily life.
+Pcrap is a hobby project, it's designed to be small the goal was to make a language that I can use in my daily life.
 Huge thanks to Jérémie Astor and his language [Gwion](https://github.com/Gwion/Gwion) for helping PCrap!

 ## Documentation